 BOOSTXL #10: The New Black History of Ownership

 Thank you so much to our two wonderful BOOSTXL guests, Melissa Bradley and Diana Williams, for offering us such great insights into The New Black History of Ownership.
-You can watch the recap here and follow along with these 3 keys to owning your creations.
+You can watch the recap here and follow along with these three key pieces of advice for owning your creations.

 Whether you’re starting a business or pitching a creative endeavor, one of the first skills you need to develop is understanding where everyone stands.
 “You have to decide who you're going into battle with, and who you're going into battle against,” says Diana Williams, pointing out that there are those that will support you and others that will put up roadblocks.
 Honing this skill comes from really listening and understanding what it is you’re getting yourself into.
 Simple enough in theory, but your success in maintaining ownership depends heavily on listening while in new terrain without getting tripped up on a shiny figure.
 And while everyone will sound like they’re there to help you develop your project, some will undoubtedly be there to stake their ownership, which disrupt the vision you spent years building.

 Big Is Relative

 We often hear "Think Big" as a desirable trait, but that can mean all sorts of different things to different people, so find out what it means to you and your vision.
 Melissa said that “big is relative” to her.
 She seeks out people to work with that view the obstacles they face as big things to overcome, knowing that those obstacles are different for every person.
 Some want to reach a successful funding round while others want to pull their community up to where they are.
 These challenges are both unique in their own ways and require entirely different skill sets.
 Diana, on the other hand, says being insanely curious is big in that you need to constantly question the default.
 When there’s a rule in place, Diana encourages others to question why it’s there, who made the rule, and most importantly how can you get around the rule and bring others with you.